What are you looking for help with?

-Chances are heard it before.
-More adults fear public speaking than those who fear death.
+Chances are you've heard it before: More adults fear public speaking than those who fear death.

 Really?
 Is it that scary?

-A 1973 study – the study that led to that popular myth – found that 41 percent of surveyed adults were afraid of public speaking, compared to just 19 percent who said death.
+A 1973 study found that 41 percent of surveyed adults were afraid of public speaking, compared to just 19 percent who said death.

-More recently that number has been reiterated.
-A Gallup Poll conducted in 2000 found 40 percent of people said they feared public speaking.
+More recently, a Gallup Poll conducted in 2000 found 40 percent of people said they feared public speaking.
 And according to the poll, public speaking was the second most common fear, behind only a fear of snakes.

 In a state of hypnosis, our minds become much more receptive to new information.
-We listen to suggestion and we file them away in the subconscious – they’re much more likely to stick.
-As such, hypnosis and hypnotherapy are popular tools for helping people overcome their fear of public speaking, because it empowers them to remove those automatic thoughts.
+We listen to suggestions and file them away in the subconscious, and due to changes in the brain, they’re much more likely to stick.

 We talk to people every day.
 Our friends, family members and co-workers.
 Most wouldn’t even think twice about striking up a conversation with a stranger in the checkout line.